RC2630/ChineseChess/README.md

 A new and ongoing project that allows 2 players to fight against each other in Chinese Chess!

-Current status: INCOMPLETE (BOARD DISPLAY AVAILABLE)
+Current status: INCOMPLETE BUT PLAYABLE (special commands and move/eat rule checks not yet implemented)